Mental Health Care Options for People With Metastatic Breast Cancer

 Who to avoid

-Patients should be cautious about consulting a “counselor” or a “coach” who may have limited expertise and perhaps earned a certificate in a brief training experience, according to Shulman.
+Patients should be cautious about consulting someone who calls themselves a counselor or coach who may have limited expertise and perhaps earned a certificate in a brief training experience, according to Shulman.
 “To be sure of a fully credentialed psychotherapist, it is important to seek out a licensed psychologist or licensed social worker who will have met state requirements for professional education and experience,” she says.

 How to find a mental health professional